-- 1. Control with fractional ownership.
-Through a holding company operation, a firm may buy 5%, 10%, or 50% of the stock of another corporation.
-Such fractional ownership may be sufficient to give the holding company effective working control over the operations of the company in which it has acquired stock ownership.
-Working control is often considered to entail more than 25% of the common stock, but it can be as low as 10% if the stock is widely distributed.
-One financier says that the attitude of management is more important than the number of shares owned: "If management thinks you can control the company, then you do."
-In addition, control on a very slim margin can be held through relationships with large stockholders outside the holding company group. - Isolation of risks.
-Because the various operating companies in a holding com-2. pany system are separate legal entities, the obligations of any one unit are separate from those of the other units.
+2. Isolation of risks.
+Because the various operating companies in a holding company system are separate legal entities, the obligations of any one unit are separate from those of the other units.
 Therefore, catastrophic losses incurred by one unit of the holding company system may not be translatable into claims on the assets of the other units.
 However, we should note that while this is a customary generalization, it is not always valid.
 First, the parent company may feel obligated to make good on the subsidiary's debts, even though it is not legally bound to do so, in order to keep its good name and to retain customers.
-An example of this was American Express's payment of more than \$100 million in connection with a swindle that was the responsibility of one of its subsidiaries.
-Second, a parent company may feel obligated to supply capital to an affiliate in order to protect its initial investment; General Public Utilities' continued support of its subsidiary's Three Mile Island nuclear plant after the accident at that plant is an example.
-And, third, when lending to one of the units of a holding company system, an astute loan officer may require a guarantee by the parent holding company.
-To some degree, therefore, the assets in the various elements of a holding company are not really separate.
-Still, a catastrophic loss, as could occur if a drug company's subsidiary distributed a batch of toxic medicine, may be avoided.39
+Second, a parent company may feel obligated to supply capital to an affiliate in order to protect its initial investment.
+And third, when lending to one of the units of a holding company system, an astute loan officer may require a guarantee by the parent holding company.
+To some degree, then, the assets in the various elements of a holding company are not really separate.